Short answer: it depends on which AI, and how you use it.

 Despite these real problems, there are areas where AI is genuinely useful for Bible study.

-Word studies.
+- Word studies.
 Asking AI to explain the range of meaning for a Greek or Hebrew word, cross-checked against a lexicon, is a legitimate and helpful use.
 This is no different from using a Bible dictionary.

-Cross-referencing.
+- Cross-referencing.
 AI is good at surfacing connections across the canon.
 "What other passages speak to this theme?" is a question AI handles reasonably well, as long as you verify the citations.

-Historical and cultural background.
+- Historical and cultural background.
 Questions like "what was the Roman practice of crucifixion?" or "what was the first-century significance of a prodigal son's return?" are areas where AI can quickly surface useful context.

-Getting unstuck.
+Can you trust AI with Scripture?
 Not unconditionally, and not any AI.
 General tools carry real risks: invented citations, theological bias, and shallow interpretation without context.

 But AI tools built specifically for the task, with the right guardrails and a commitment to the actual text, are a different category.
 They can help you study more deeply, more often, and with more access to the scholarship that used to require years of training.